 As noted in Section 6.1 of the WL Bylaws, The Board shall have and may exercise all the powers and authority of the GA, in between meetings of the GA, in the management of the Federation except for the areas enumerated in Section 6.4 of the WL Bylaws.

-Decisions of the Board that follow or enforce the WL Constitution, Bylaws, Policies and Rules of the respective Games of Lacrosse currently in place shall not be eligible for appeal to either the Board or the Membership.
+Decisions of the Board that follow or enforce the WL Constitution, Bylaws, and Rules of the respective Games of Lacrosse currently in place shall not be eligible for appeal to either the Board or the Membership.

 Decisions by the Board that do not follow or enforce the WL Constitution, Bylaws, Policies and Rules of the respective Games of Lacrosse currently in place are eligible for appeal and may be referred to the WL Board for consideration by submitting a written request for appeal to the VP.
 The written request for the appeal must include a detailed basis upon which the appeal is being made.